 The complete list of 2026 Grammy winners and nominees

-The list below includes the nominees and winners in the 95 categories presented at the 68th Grammy Awards on Sunday, Feb.
-1, 2026.
+The complete list of nominees and winners in the 95 categories presented at the 68th Grammy Awards on Sunday, Feb.
+1, 2026 is below.
 Winners are noted in bold.
-This page will be updated live throughout the ceremony.

-Kendrick Lamar, who won five Grammys last year, including record of the year and song of the year for "Not Like Us," leads all nominees this year with nine nominations.
-He could repeat in those two categories and is also nominated for album of the year.
-His competition in the major categories includes Bad Bunny, Lady Gaga and Sabrina Carpenter.
-More than one nominee could make history: If Lamar wins album of the year, it will be the first time a hip-hop album has taken the prize since 2004.
-If Bad Bunny wins, DeBÍ TiRAR MáS FOToS would be the first primarily Spanish-language album to win album of the year.
+Kendrick Lamar, who won five Grammys last year, including record of the year and song of the year for "Not Like Us," led all nominees this year with nine nominations.
+He repeated his win in the record of the year category for "luther," his collaboration with SZA.
+Bad Bunny won album of the year for his album DeBÍ TiRAR MáS FOToS, marking the first time a primarily Spanish-language album has won album of the year.

 1. Record of the Year